Generalization of the Haldane conjecture to SU(3) chains: Phase diagram of the flag manifold -model

 \section{Phase diagram of the flag manifold $\sigma$-model}

 Our expected $\theta_1-\theta_3$ phase diagram for the flag manifold $\sigma$-model is summarized in Fig.~\ref{fig:ththPD}\lcol{b}, which must be complemented with an RG flow towards $g\to\infty$.
 A cut along the $\theta_1=-\theta_3=\theta$ line is shown in Fig.~\ref{fig:SU23RGflow}\lcol{b} with the topological angle on the vertical axis and the coupling constant $g$ on the horizontal axis.
-We ignore the coupling constant $\lambda$ for the non-topological term linear in space and time derivatives since we have shown that it renormalizes to zero.
+We neglect the coupling constant $\lambda$ for the non-topological term linear in space and time derivatives.
 For generic values of $\theta_1$ and $\theta_3$, we expect the model to be gapped, with $g$ renormalizing to infinity.
 But for $\theta_1=-\theta_3 = \pm 2\pi /3$ we expect a critical point to occur at $g=g_c$, corresponding to the $\mbox{SU}(3)_1$ WZW model.
 It is important that the model has an extra symmetry at these values of $\theta_1,\theta_3$ which prevents it from renormalizing.
 This is the $\mathbb{Z}_3$ symmetry which permutes the three fields ($\vec \phi_1\to \vec \phi_2\to \vec \phi_3$), discussed in Sec.~\ref{subsec:Z3symm}.

 For $\theta_1=-\theta_3=\pm 2\pi /3$, the phase transition at $g=g_c$ is driven by the topological term $\lambda{'}J^A_RJ^A_L$.
 In this term, $J_{R/L}$ are the right and left moving currents in the WZW model given by: \be J_{R/L}^A\propto \hbox{tr} g^\dagger \partial_{\mp}gT^A\ee where $\partial_\mp \equiv \partial_t\mp \partial_x$ and the $T^A$ are the generators of $\mbox{SU}(3)$.
 This interaction is marginally irrelevant for one sign of $\lambda '$ and marginally relevant for the other.
 Thus, we expect $\lambda'$ to change sign at $g=g_c$ and for $g>g_c$ the gap to turn on exponentially slowly, as $\Delta \propto e^{-c/(g_c-g)}$.